davidesciotti/AstroDat/CODEOFCONDUCT.md

 ## Reporting Issues

-When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and EmuLATTE
+When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and EmuLATTE versions

 ## Contributing Code and Documentation